Elering/estfeed-datahub-docs/eng/01-datahub-description-and-general-principles-for-data-exchange.md

 The Datahub uses classic REST API response codes.
 In the event of an error, the system will return information on the cause of the error if possible.
 Error descriptions are in both human-readable and machine-readable formats.

-The structures of the responses can be found in the [A collection of sample messages is being created](https://test-datahub.elering.ee/swagger-ui/index.html) environment.
+The structures of the responses can be found in OpenApi descriptions.